cartertemm/teamtalk-spotify-bot/readme.md

 Loopback can do the same.

 Lastly, start a TeamTalk instance for streaming and input from your capture device under sound system.

-### Authenticating

-If this is your first time running the script, assuming nothing went wrong a Spotify account authorization page will have been opened in your browser.
-Follow the steps.

-When you return to the command window, select a playback device.